 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;

 Hardening-off is the process of acclimatising plants, grown indoors, to external temperatures.
 You start by putting them out in a sheltered spot (with little or no wind) on mild days out of direct sunshine, remembering to take them in at night.
-As the weather gets milder you can start to leave them out over-night and once the seedlings have spent at least 3 nights outside and no cold-snaps are due you can plant them out into the soil.
+As the nights warm up you can start to leave them out over-night and once the seedlings have spent at least 3 nights outside and no cold-snaps are forecasted, you can plant them out into the soil.

 Planting Seeds Directly

 Not all seeds need to be started under cover.
 Some seeds can be planted directly into the ground as soon as the weather is warm and dry enough.
 This is particularly useful if you don’t have a green house or space to start seedlings indoors.
 Here’s a link to a handy seed planting calculator that’s best on the date of the last frost in your area.

 If you’re planting seeds directly in the soil remember to stagger the planting of these so that you don’t end up with a glut of vegetables all ready at the same time.

 As with seedlings you can cover directly-sown needs with a cloche (see below) to speed up germination and growth.

 Match plants to the right light levels

 Locate plants to get the amount of sun that best suits their needs.
 We assume that all plants want full sun all the time but this can cause salad leads to go to seed (bolt) very quickly and it can stress some plants leading to wilt or mildew.
 Here is a handy infographic on the light levels required by different plants.
 If your plot is in full sun you might use sun-loving plants in front and use their shadow to shield lower-light-loving plants.